Payment of University Charges

 Six-week online summer session refund schedule:

 Students must file the Free Application for Federal Student Aid (FAFSA) for consideration for student loan eligibility.
-Questions about financial aid should be addressed to the Student Financial Services Office, Manchester University, 604 E. College Ave., North Manchester, Indiana 46962.
+Questions about financial aid should be addressed to Student Financial Services, Manchester University, 604 E. College Ave., North Manchester, Indiana 46962.
 Phone: 260-982-5066.

 Meal plans can be purchased for the University dining service.
 Meal plan purchase is optional.

 Manchester University computing facilities consist of over 50 servers and 750 Windows-based computers.
 Over 200 of these computers are student-accessible and can be found in different computer labs spread across campus.
 Providing oversight for all computer technology, the Information Technology Services (ITS) department is housed in the Clark Computer Center.

 To utilize the available computers, each student, faculty, and staff member is provided a network account.
 Attached to each network account is an e-mail account and access to ChetNet.
 ChetNet is the University network portal which channels campus information, document management, virtual storage space, and access to a variety of support services, plus administrative and software applications.
 It also provides access to D2L, a software system designed to support teaching, learning, and online course content.

 The ITS Help Desk is available 6-days a week for all program participants with questions related to University computer network hardware and software.
 ITS Help Desk offers in-person advice, with email and phone assistance available for those located off-campus, and an ITS website for quick reference.